A MAJOR ANNUAL

 Here's a list of links which may be of interest to Navion owners:

 The creator of the biggest Navion link of all; the page you're on (and those that follow).
-In addition to being the proud owner of N5186K, I'm an A&P mechanic, IA, and instrument rated commercial pilot located in New England.
-Connecticut to be exact.
-Folks in the New England area in need of an annual, a pre-buy inspection, assistance with ferry permits or ferry flights, or just general help with parts or questions should feel free to get in touch with me at my shop, Ack Emma LLC.
+In addition to being the proud owner of N5186K, I'm an A&P mechanic, IA, and instrument rated commercial pilot located at DXR in Danbury, Connecticut.
+Folks in the New England area in need of an annual, a pre-buy inspection, assistance with ferry permits or ferry flights, or just general help with parts or questions should feel free to get in touch with me at my shop, Ack Emma LLC, where you will also find a link to our manufacturing division, General Technics.

 I'm always happy to meet with Navion owners, or potential owners, at Danbury airport in western Connecticut.
 "Ack Emma" is World War I British phonetic for "Air Mechanic".